Kids Don’t Love Terrible Music, They’re Taught To

 Our kids have been to Frozen-themed birthday parties, so they’re aware of it, but we keep that overly saccharine soundtrack off of our playlists.
 They’ve heard “Baby Shark,” but the closest thing to it that comes out of our speakers is the Jamaican dancehall version by RDX called “Mek We Dance.”

 Essentially, our tactic has been to keep the kids away from the music we don’t want to hear.
 They’re perfectly happy to hear the tunes that we enjoy, and that way we all enjoy them together.
 In fact, each of our kids has their own playlist on Spotify that I add tracks to when they say, “Dad, can you add this one to my playlist?”
 All of them are tunes I was listening to for my own enjoyment in the first place, so I’m always happy to listen to their playlists with them when they ask.

 There was an interesting moment last year when another child from our school got into our car and asked, “Do you have that ‘Poop-Diddy-Scoop’ song?”
 “You mean that Kanye tune, ‘Lift Yourself’,” I replied.
 “Yeah, that one!” they said.
 I put it on and all three of the kids in my car were bouncing around in hysterics.
 It made me ponder whether Kanye had intentionally made a kids song.
-Whatever the case, all the kids and adults in the car were thoroughly enjoying the music together, and that’s the goal.
+Whatever the case, all the kids and adults in the car were thoroughly enjoying the music together.